Technology Insights

 The Token Bill Arrives: Discovering lean-ctx

 The first time I decomposed a month's token bill, the whale wasn't intelligence — it was transit.
 My agents were re-reading, re-sending, and narrating build logs at frontier-model prices.
-My first instinct was the same as everyone else's in 2025: reach for middleware.
-A whole market was waiting.
+My first instinct was the same as everyone else's: reach for middleware.
+A whole market had sprung up in a matter of months.

 Who Owns the Context Window? - Series Overview

-A builder's eight-part journey from a Claude Code plugin to a coding harness — through token bills, a public middleware benchmark, compression libraries, and a context governor — ending at a market-wide question: the platforms are absorbing context management, so where should it actually live?
+A builder's six-part journey from a Claude Code plugin to a coding harness — through token bills, a public middleware benchmark, and a deep research pass — ending at a market-wide question: the platforms are absorbing context management, so where should it actually live?